-All other position requests should be communicated in writing to the provost at the point the department is aware of its anticipated faculty needs.
+All part-time and adjunct position requests should be communicated in writing to the Division Dean and provost at the point the department is aware of its anticipated faculty needs.
 All requests should be accompanied with a clear rationale for the position and suggestions for search committee members.